 |Contemplation||Is thinking about the benefits of making a lifestyle change|

 |Preparation||Is getting all the equipment necessary to make the change|

 |Action||Have made the change for under 6 months|

 |Maintenance||Have maintained the change for more than 6 months|

 |Termination||Former problem will not present any temptation or threat to relapse|

-At Healthworks, we understand that it’s just not feasible to work out which stage every employee is at for each habit, so in reality, it’s more like this:
+At Healthworks, we understand that it’s just not feasible to work out which stage every employee is at for each habit.

-Call us on 1300 90 10 90 or contact us to find out more about our new WellSteps system for employee health and wellness.
+Call us on 1300 90 10 90 or contact us to find out more about our approach to employee health and wellness.